VanuatuN/MM/README.md

 STEP 4: Model Evaluation and Reporting<br>

 _9. Model Evaluation:_
-For each trained model, the script evaluates its performance using metrics like accuracy, classification report, and confusion matrix.
+For each trained model, the script evaluates its performance using metrics like accuracy, classification report, confusion matrix, precision, recall, and F1-score.
-Output Reports:
-The script outputs various reports for each model, including accuracy, precision, recall, and F1-score.
 These reports are displayed in the console. <br>

-Generally, the script provides insights into the classification performance of different machine learning models on the "Indian Pines" dataset
+Generally, our script provides insights into the classification performance of different machine learning models on the "Indian Pines" dataset.<br>

 ## Backgorund